mvomiero/42_inception/README.md

 #### Dockerfile

-this Dockerfile sets up a container with PHP, PHP-FPM, and the WP-CLI tool, making it suitable for running PHP-based applications like WordPress.
-The create_wordpress.sh script is configured as the entry point, so when the container is launched, it will execute this script.
-The PHP-FPM service is started in the foreground, listening on port 9000, ready to handle PHP requests.
+Installs extensions and runs the script.

+#### Script

+ this script installs necessary tools, downloads and configures WordPress, sets up the database, and starts PHP-FPM to serve the WordPress application.

+## MariaDB

+#### Dockerfile

+Installs extensions and runs the script.

-####
+#### Script

+Configuration of mysql